Introduction

 Delivery Updates via a Callback Webhook

-You can set up your own endpoint which Rayo SMS API will call every time there is an update on the status of an outgoing SMS.
+You can set up your own endpoint which Rayo SMS API will call every time there is an update

 Go to Actions -> Settings